The 20 Best Korean BBQ Restaurants in Singapore

 We believe that this buffet-like cuisine would be perfect for those who want to spend time with their partner, or family, or organize a corporate function.
 It’s an excellent social activity, and grilling the meat with your companion would indeed be enjoyable.

-Are you ready to choose Korean BBQ for your dinner menu for tonight?
-Let us recommend the 20 best Korean BBQ restaurants in Singapore for you, each with a great ambiance, an affordable price, and a selection of side dishes to accompany it.
+Are you ready to choose Korean BBQ for your dinner menu tonight?
+Let us recommend the 20 best Korean BBQ restaurants in Singapore for you, each with a great ambience, affordable prices, and a selection of side dishes to accompany it.

-Meanwhile, check out our recent posts regarding restaurants in Singapore, which may be useful for your future food-hunting trip around Singapore.
+Meanwhile, check out our recent posts regarding restaurants in Singapore, which may be useful for your future food-hunting trips around Singapore.

 1. O.BBa Jjajang & BBQ

 Obba Jjajang & BBQ is our top pick on this list because, in addition to having the best barbecue in town, they also provide a variety of other Korean dishes for you to select from!
 This restaurant may appear to be an ordinary Korean BBQ restaurant, yet it is extremely popular among Singaporeans, with many voluntarily waiting for hours to dine there because reservations are not accepted.
 So, be early if you don’t want to queue for a long time, especially during the weekend.

 11:30 am – 3 pm, 5 -10 pm

 Tuesday – Closed